mre/endler.dev/content/2022/readable/index.md

 ## Building It

-Lately I saw a post about [circumflex, a hacker News terminal client](https://news.ycombinator.com/item?id=33192518).
+Lately I saw a post about [circumflex, a Hacker News terminal client](https://news.ycombinator.com/item?id=33192518).
 The tool did a solid job at rendering website content and I wondered if I can retrofit that into a proxy server.